wolfmanjm/kivy-smoothie-host/README.md

 - The MPG Panel is a simulation of an MPG pendant, it allows control of movement and feedrate override via a simulated rotary knob.
 (There is an optional module to take controls from a real MPG USB pendant).
 - The config editor displays the current smoothie config in a scrollable window, values can be updated click the return key and then will update the config on sd accordingly. (reset is of course required to take effect).
 - Under the Tools menu there is an entry to upload GCode files to the sdcard, and to start an sdcard based print. (don't try to upload non gcode files)
+- There is a Fast Stream Tool for streaming gcode that has very small segments and stutters under normal streaming (or for raster laser engraving)

 There is a gcode visualizer window that shows the layers, or for CNC allows setting WPOS and moving the gantry to specific parts of the Gcode...
 Click the Viewer menu item, select the file to view, then the layers can be moved up or down.